haskus/haskus-system/README.md

 ```

 It will download and build `Linux`, `Syslinux` and the required Haskell packages
 (using `stack`) such as the Haskus System package.
-You may new to press "Enter"
+You may need to press "Enter"
 several times when the Linux kernel is configured.
-Finally it runs QEmu.
+Finally it runs the selected
+system with `QEMU`.

 ## Building a bootable disk (/dev/XXX)

-You have to do once:
+You have to install the bootloader (`Syslinux`) once:

 ```bash
 ./build.sh disk/PROGRAM
 sudo _sources/syslinux-*/bios/linux/syslinux -iam -d /boot/syslinux /dev/XXX
 ```

-And then to update
+And then to update:

 ```bash
 ./build.sh disk/PROGRAM